Landfill Diversion Areas

 - There are some items you can bring to your local landfill that can be diverted and recycled.

 - When you bring these items to the landfill, you must place them in the appropriate landfill diversion area.

-- Items that can be reused should be placed in the proper diversion area of the landfill.
+- Items that can be reused should be placed in the proper diversion area of the landfill or transfer station.
 These include:

 - Refrigerators, ovens, stoves, washers, dryers, dishwashers, freezers, air conditioning units, microwave ovens, hot water tanks.
 No need to remove the chlorofluorocarbons (CFCs) from the freon containing appliances before delivery.

 Blue Box recyclables

 - Check our Waste Wise tool to see if items are considered blue box recyclables.

 Concrete and brick